reactioncommerce/reaction-docs/public-docs/understanding-hydra-setup.md

 To get started with [`reaction-hydra`](https://github.com/reactioncommerce/reaction-hydra), make sure you have upgraded to Reaction version 2.0.
 The easiest way to install and run all the application is to use [`reaction-platform`](https://github.com/reactioncommerce/reaction-platform).

-## Setting up the client
+## Integration With the Sample Storefront Application

-The [`reaction-hydra`](https://github.com/reactioncommerce/reaction-hydra) repository is set up with a [sample client creation script](https://github.com/reactioncommerce/reaction-hydra/blob/master/bin/create-clients.sh).
-This script registers an OAuth 2.0 Client for the sample storefront ([`reaction-next-starterkit`](https://github.com/reactioncommerce/reaction-next-starterkit)) into Hydra.

-The [`reaction-next-starterkit`](https://github.com/reactioncommerce/reaction-next-starterkit/) is configured with [Passport.js](http://www.passportjs.org/) to initiate an OAuth flow for user signin.
+When the storefront application  [`reaction-next-starterkit`](https://github.com/reactioncommerce/reaction-next-starterkit) starts, it will register an OAuth 2.0 Client for itself automatically into the hydra instance.
+The starterkit is configured with [Passport.js](http://www.passportjs.org/) to initiate an OAuth flow for user signin.
 See the [`server.js`](https://github.com/reactioncommerce/reaction-next-starterkit/blob/v0.1.0/src/server.js) file for configuration details.
 For other available libraries that can be used in interacting with the OAuth server, see this [list](https://www.ory.sh/docs/guides/master/hydra/6-how-to/2-architecture#interacting-with-oauth-20).

+## Custom Single Page Application Clients

 If your OAuth client, the relying party, is a Single-Page Application, consider using the implicit flow and client-side OpenID Connect libraries (example [repo on GitHub](https://github.com/IdentityModel/oidc-client-js)).